You are here

 Price Adjustment in Case of Right Shares Offerings

-Stock price adjustment mechanism in this case is also similar to the case of stock dividend.
-However, in case of right offerings, company raises additional capital from the existing share holders.
-This additional capital raised from existing share holders also constitutes the investment.
-So, it is in-cooperated into the calculation of adjusted stock price.
+The stock price adjustment mechanism in this case is also similar to the case of stock dividends.
+However, in the case of the right offerings, a company raises additional capital from the existing shareholders.
+This additional capital raised from existing shareholders also constitutes the investment.
+So, it is incorporated into the calculation of adjusted stock price.

 Value of Investment Before right offerings (VIB) + Additional Capital Raised (ACR) = Value of Investment After right offerings (VIA)